Shopping Cart

 How does a damaged skin barrier affect Eczema?

-The skin barrier is the outermost layer of our epidermis and its microbiome, which protect the lower layers of the skin - keeping things supple, healthy and hydrated.
+The skin barrier is the outermost layer of our epidermis and its microbiome.
+Which protect the lower layers of the skin.
+Keeping things supple, healthy and hydrated.

 What causes skin barrier damage?